botlate/Court-Filings-Preprocessing-for-RAG/readme.md

   "exhibit_label": null,
   "exhibit_title": null,
   "page_type": "pleading_body",
-  "text": "
-[PDF_page_9_cont] On May 21, 2018, Defendants limited the number of days a retired judge can participate in the TAJP to 1,320-service days.
+  "text": "[PDF_page_9_cont] On May 21, 2018, Defendants limited the number of days a retired judge can participate in\nthe TAJP to 1,320-service days.
 FAC ¶ 7.
-The FAC alleges that all plaintiffs have already accumulated over 1,320-service days in the program.
-Id. ¶¶ 8-16.
-According to Plaintiffs, the 1,320-day service limit prevents them from participating in the TAJP under the same terms and conditions “as are applicable to younger judges."
-FAC ¶ 16.
-They allege that the 1,320-day service limit “has a disparate impact on plaintiffs and other persons of their age" because they "will no longer be given assignments unless they receive an 'exception' to the policy."
-Id. ¶ 24.
-Plaintiffs summarily allege the 1,320-day service limit “does not apply to younger, more recently retired judges."
-Id. ¶ 26.
-The FAC states two causes of action.
-Count One alleges unlawful disparate impact age discrimination in violation of the FEHA.
+The FAC alleges that all plaintiffs have already\naccumulated over 1,320-service days in the program.
+Id. ¶¶ 8-16.\nAccording to Plaintiffs, the 1,320-day service limit prevents them from participating in the\nTAJP under the same terms and conditions “as are applicable to younger judges.\" FAC ¶ 16.\nThey allege that the 1,320-day service limit “has a disparate impact on plaintiffs and other\npersons of their age\" because they \"will no longer be given assignments unless they receive an\n'exception' to the policy.\" Id. ¶ 24.
+Plaintiffs summarily allege the 1,320-day service limit “does\nnot apply to younger, more recently retired judges.\" Id. ¶ 26.\nThe FAC states two causes of action.
+Count One alleges unlawful disparate impact age\ndiscrimination in violation of the FEHA.
 FAC ¶ 30.
-Count Two alleges "Violation of the California Constitution," claiming that the 1,320-day service limit violates sections 6(d) and 6(e) of article VI of the California Constitution.
+Count Two alleges \"Violation of the\nCalifornia Constitution,\" claiming that the 1,320-day service limit violates sections 6(d) and 6(e)\nof article VI of the California Constitution.
 Id. ¶¶ 33-34.
-Plaintiffs seek "back pay, front pay, and other monetary relief," as well as declaratory and injunctive relief.
-See FAC at Prayer for Relief."
+Plaintiffs seek \"back pay, front pay,\nand other monetary relief,\" as well as declaratory and injunctive relief.
+See FAC at Prayer for\nRelief."
 }
-'''

 ### 5. Output Structure